Pit Boss ERR Code: What It Means and How to Fix It

 Why does Pit Boss only show ERR instead of specific codes?

-Pit Boss Austin XL keeps showing ERR.
-Is it a known issue?
+My Pit Boss Austin XL keeps showing ERR.
+Is this a known issue?

 Models Known to Experience ERR Errors